flenhu/js_practice/ssd_js_course/lessons/l6_bools/l6_exercises/README.md

 **6b.** Continuing from 6a, try changing the value in the 'hour' variable to make it display different messages.

 **6c.** Continuing from 6a, create a variable called 'name' and save your name inside (as a string).
 Update the if-statement to display your name in each message.
-For example: 'Good morning $(name}!'
+For example: 'Good morning ${name}!'